 - The transitional phase in the swing is really the make or break point regarding how the trail arm and right elbow moves and operates.
 The ability to shallow the golf club to deliver it on the proper path to impact is directly related to how the trail arm rotates.
 It is important for the trail arm to rotate externally which allows the right elbow to move closer to the body.
-You want to tuck the right elbow close to the body in order to let the club head move behind the hands and into a power position moving to impact on an inside path.
-On the contrary, the trail arm rotating internally and the right elbow flying away from the body on the way down is a huge reason why players get too steep and struggle to create power.
+You want to tuck the right elbow close to the body in order to let the club head move behind the hands and into a power position, moving the club to impact on a slightly inside path.
+If the trail arm rotates internally and the right elbow moves away from the body on the way down, the swing gets too steep and lacks power.

 - The moment of truth (otherwise known as impact) is a great time to look at where the trail arm is relative to the body.
 The trail arm getting just in front of the hip without any space to be seen between the arm and body is instrumental for having proper ball first contact.
-When the right elbow gets away from the body and straightens too early the player will struggle with power, and with making a consistent divot after the ball.
+When the right elbow gets away from the body and straightens too early the player will struggle with power and making consistent contact.

 Is There One Correct Position for the Right Elbow?

-In no way is there one correct position for the right elbow at the top.
+There is not one correct position for the right elbow at the top.
 There are several elite players who have been successful with a “flying right elbow” such as Nicklaus, Fred Couples and in modern times Matt Wolfe.
-These players were all able to quickly and efficiently externally rotate their trail arm back into position and deliver it beautifully into the impact zone.
-At the same time, I find that for most players it is easier to get into a good early transition position with the trail arm when it is away from the body but closer to vertical than horizontal.
+These players are all able to quickly and efficiently externally rotate their trail arm back into position and deliver it beautifully into the impact zone.
 IF that move is natural with a flying right elbow, I do not see a need to change it.
-However, for most golfers, having your arms in a well-structured position at the top where they maintain their initial space can make all the difference in the world.
+However, for most golfers, having your arms in a well-structured position at the top where they maintain their initial space and the trail arm is more vertical than horizontal can make all the difference in the world.

 Tuck the Right Elbow in Your Downswing